pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 ## Conclusions
 - Logistic Regression achieved an AUC-ROC of 0.79 which is a non-trivial result
-- The dataset is heavily imbalanced (24.3:1) which makes accuracy a misleading metric
+- The dataset is heavily imbalanced (24.3:1) which makes accuracy a misleading metric — in a real banking context, missing an unsatisfied customer is more costly than falsely flagging a satisfied one, so recall matters more than accuracy
-- `var15` appeared to be the most informative feature visually
+- `var15` (likely representing customer age) appeared to be the most informative feature, suggesting that age may play a role in customer satisfaction at Santander Bank
-- Using `class_weight='balanced'` significantly improved recall for unsatisfied customers
+- Using `class_weight='balanced'` significantly improved recall for unsatisfied customers, catching 72% of them — in a real world scenario this means the bank could proactively reach out to 72% of at-risk customers before they leave
+- Early identification of unhappy customers allows banks to take proactive steps such as personalized offers or improved service, potentially reducing customer churn

 ## Future Work
 - Try more powerful models like Random Forest or XGBoost